lives-group/lives-group.github.io/_posts/2020-07-08-general-recursion-part-I.md

 ```

 Thus, to ensure the uselfulness of our type theory, we must insist that all functions are total.
-This post will be the first of a series of posts about techniques to define functions which
+This post will be the first of a series about techniques to define functions which
-terminate but are not recognized as such by the termination checker.
+terminate but are not recognized as such by the termination checkers.

 The exemple we use to explain all techniques is merging two lists, a routine used by the
 merge-sort algorithm.
 The traditional version (in Haskell) of this algorithm is as follows: